Introduction To Rational Functions Definitions Flashcards | Channels for Pearson+

 Rational Function

-A mathematical expression formed by dividing one polynomial by another, where the denominator is not zero.Polynomial
+A mathematical expression formed by dividing one polynomial by another, with the denominator not equal to zero.Polynomial

 An algebraic expression consisting of variables and coefficients, combined using addition, subtraction, and multiplication.Numerator